aniketvarma/rust-directory-lister/README.md

 # VW - Directory Lister

-A simple command-line tool to list files and directories, written in Rust!
-This is my first Rust project where I'm learning systems programming.
+ A command-line tool to list files and directories.
+I wanted to learn Rust by rebuilding something familiar like `ls`, and it turned out to be way more complex than I expected!

 ## What Does It Do?

-It's basically like the `ls` command (or `dir` on Windows) but with some cool features I wanted to add while learning Rust.
-You can list files, sort them different ways, and see file information.
+It's basically like the `ls` command (or `dir` on Windows).
+Started simple, then I kept adding features as I learned more about Rust - sorting, colors, cross-platform support, etc.

 ## Features